Facial-Sensing Tech for the Projected $3 Trillion XR Market

 The First Tech to Measure All-Day Facial Expressions—And Change Behavior

 Our patented sensor platform is the first to turn smart glasses into behavior-sensing devices by capturing thousands of subtle facial muscle movements in real time.
-This unlocks applications in health and wellbeing, medical research, consumer sentiment, and AR/VR/XR.
+This unlocks applications in health and wellbeing, medical research, consumer sentiment, and XR.

 35